 CTI (HK) Ltd derives its primary funding through fees from affiliates for the services it provides.
-If and to the extent that there is a delay between the time when CTI (HK) Ltd incurs operating costs and the time it recovers those costs from its customers, it also has access to an intercompany credit line.
+If and to the extent that there is a delay between the time when CTI (HK) Ltd incurs operating costs and the time it recovers those costs from its customers, it also has access to an interaffiliate credit line.

-Citi's Service MLEs would be able to maintain their intercompany funding flows as needed in Resolution under the SPOE Strategy.
+Citi's Service MLEs would be able to maintain their interaffiliate funding flows as needed in Resolution under the SPOE Strategy.
 CTI (HK) Ltd also has sufficient working capital to maintain operations for at least six months, in the event of a delay in recoveries from affiliates in Resolution.

 CTI (HK) Ltd is interconnected with Citi affiliates from an operational perspective, both as service recipient and provider.
 CTI (HK) Ltd receives functions and services from Citi affiliates in support of its business activities.
 CTI (HK) Ltd also provides functions and services to support business activities of Citi affiliates.
-CTI is the primary provider of services to CTI (HK) Ltd. Users of services provided by CTI (HK) Ltd include CBNA Singapore.
+Users of services provided by CTI (HK) Ltd include CBNA Singapore.

 As a Service MLE, CTI (HK) Ltd provides key services to its affiliates which would be needed in Resolution.
-Surviving operating entities would continue to pay for services received pursuant to the existing intercompany service agreements during Citi's resolution.
-Additionally, the Service MLEs have been prefunded with at least six months of working capital so that they can continue to operate even in the event that intercompany payments are delayed in the initial period following Citi's entry into Resolution.
+Surviving operating entities would continue to pay for services received pursuant to the existing interaffiliate service agreements during Citi's resolution.
+Additionally, the Service MLEs have been prefunded with at least six months of working capital so that they can continue to operate even in the event that interaffiliate payments are delayed in the initial period following Citi's entry into Resolution.